 Credit Reporting Limitations

-Not only does the FCRA allow for a consumer-friendly dispute process, it also outlines how long a negative item can remain on your credit report.
+Not only does the FCRA allow for a consumer-friendly dispute process, it also outlines how long negative information can remain on your credit report.

 This prevents items in the distant past from affecting your future financial opportunities.
 Items usually remain on your credit report for seven years, but can stay as long as 10 years in cases of bankruptcy.